Our Team

 Adrian Caneris

-Managing Director, Principal Wildlife Specialist
+Managing Director, Senior Principal Wildlife Specialist

 Dip Man, MEIANZ, CEnvP Ecology Specialist